 On the Brazilian side, you get panoramic views of the falls and understand the sheer scale and scope.
 Expect to take awe-inspiring pictures on this side of Iguazu.
 On the other hand, the Argentinian side brings you up close and personal to the falls.
 There are walkways that lead up to Devil’s Throat and beyond.
 You can go on speedboat rides below the thundering torrents.
 Our recommendation?
 See the waterfall from both sides.

 Best Time Of The Day To Visit Iguazu Falls

-The best time for viewing Iguazu falls is in the morning as there’s less crowd.
-However, the sun rises over some of the most dramatic part of the falls so you may be looking directly into the sun as you take in the views.
+The best time for viewing Iguazu Falls is in the morning as there’s less crowd.
+However, the sun rises over some of the most dramatic parts of the falls so you may be looking directly into the sun as you take in the views.
 You’ll get the best view in the late afternoon although the falls will be crowded by this time.

 Best Time For Maximum Water Flow